+The energy deposition depending on colliding number of protons at both 14 GeV and 24 GeV beam energy is calculated by Fig. 5.13.
+Thus, Fig. 6.9 and Fig. 6.10 could be combined as a function of energy deposition, which shows the results of experiment in maximum filament velocity together.
+Figure 6.12 shows the filament velocity in magnetic fields as a function of peak energy deposition and fit is according to Eqn.
+(6.34).
+Figure 6.13 shows the filament velocity in magnetic fields as a function of total energy deposition and fit is according to Eqn.
+(6.34).
+The same threshold value of peak energy and total energy deposition in various magnetic fields with those in Fig. 5.24 and Figure 5.26 in order to connect mutual interplay between results.
+In other words, the threshold peak energy deposition for filament velocity uses the same value with that for disruption length in order to keep consistency between the onset of disruption and filament. χ^2 values between Fig. 6.12 and Fig. 6.13 are not significantly different, although Fig. 5.24 has lower χ^2 value possibly due to effects of the forcefully adopted threshold values from Fig. 5.24 and Figure 5.26.

-As discussed, the filament velocity ejected from jet surface is dominated by the distribution of energy deposition interacting with proton beam.
-The peak energy deposition plays a key role in determining the maximum filament velocity ejected from jet surface in viewpoint that the velocity distribution on jet surface is determined by normalization using the peak energy deposition.
-The peak energy deposition depending on colliding number of protons at both 14 GeV and 24 GeV beam energy is calculated by Fig. 5.13 (a).
-Thus, Fig. 6.10 and Fig. 6.11 are combined as a function of peak energy deposition, which shows the results of experiment in maximum filament velocity at a glance.
-As an important result for experiment, Fig. 6.13 shows the filament velocity in magnetic fields ejected from jet surface as a function of peak energy deposition and its extrapolation up to 25 T. Fig. 6.13 combines a key results of experiment, also provides an estimation of the filament velocity up to 25 T. The employed global fit with multi-variables for filament velocity using the measured filament velocity is where x and y are peak energy deposition and magnetic field respectively.
-Note that the parameterized values of coefficients and errors of the fit functions are provided in Table 6.1.
-The threshold peak energy deposition for filament velocity uses the same value with that for disruption length in order to keep consistency between the onset of disruption and filament.
-Note the error of each measured filament is adjusted by ~ 40 % of the measured velocity in order to expect somewhat improved fit result with reduced χ^2 , as discussed previously in multiple events analysis with pump probe condition.
-The threshold of filament velocity increases in 1.4 power of magnetic field, and it is \sim 16 J of peak energy energy deposition with no magnetic field.
-The filament velocity increases in linear power of peak energy deposition with no magnetic field, but it is reduced in $\sim 1.08-0.016B$ power of peak energy deposition with magnetic field.
+As discussed, the filament velocity on jet surface is dominated by the distribution of energy deposition interacting with proton beam.
+Hence, the peak energy deposition plays a role in determining the maximum filament velocity in viewpoint that the velocity distribution on jet surface can be normalized using the peak energy deposition.
+The employed global fit with multi-variables for filament velocity using the measured filament velocity is:

+$$v_m = a_1 (E_p - (b_1 + b_2 B^{b_3}))^{c_1 + c_2 B + c_3 B^2}, (6.34)$$ where E_p and B are energy deposition and magnetic field respectively.
+The parameterized values of coefficients and errors of the fit functions are provided in Table 6.1.
+Note the error of each measured filament is adjusted by ~ 40 % of the measured velocity in order to expect somewhat improved fit result with reduced χ^2 , as discussed previously in multiple events analysis with pump-probe condition.
+According to Fig. 6.12, the threshold of filament velocity increases in 1.2 power of magnetic field, and it is ~ 10 J/g of peak energy energy deposition with no magnetic field.
+The filament velocity increases in linear (~ 1.24) power of peak energy deposition with no magnetic field, but it is reduced in $\sim 1.24-0.015B$ power of peak energy deposition with magnetic field.
-3413 $$z = A_1(x - (B_1 + B_2 y^{B_3}))^{C_1 + C_2 y + C_3 y^2}, \tag{6.31}$$

 For muon collider in the future, higher beam intensity equivalent with 80 Tp, 20 T of 24 GeV proton beam energy is required.
-The peak energy
+The peak energy deposition at 80 Tp, 24 GeV is ~ 255 J. The total energy deposition 80 Tp, 24 GeV is ~ 20.7 kJ.
+The maximum filament velocity at 255 J of peak energy at 20 T is expected to be ~ 119 m/s.
+The maximum filament velocity at 20.7 kJ of total energy at 20 T is expected to be ~ 129 m/s.